 University of Phoenix wants to help you earn credits for your expertise and life experience.
 By completing an experiential essay on an approved topic, you may be able to earn college credits that can be applied to a bachelor’s or associate degree.

-Before you begin, contact your Academic Advisor to confirm that you need elective credits that can be satisfied with credits earned from an experiential essay.
+Specific University and state credit limitations may exist for the Prior Learning Assessment (PLA).
+Before you begin, please contact your Academic Advisor to confirm credits can be satisfied with an experiential learning essay.

 How to write and submit your essay